 - Pain triggered by walking for long

 - Limiting foot pain on standing up after prolonged sitting.

-This includes a short calf muscle that prevents the full flexion of the foot.
+Anatomical factors This includes a short calf muscle that prevents the full flexion of the foot.
 The other problem here is an abnormally high arch of the foot.
-Flat footed people and those with other problems of the feet which affect their gait are also at an increased risk.
+Flat-footed people and those with other problems of the feet which affect their gait are also at an increased risk.

-Rheumatoid arthritis and other types of arthritis or inflammatory conditions such as systemic lupus erythematosus can increase chances of plantar fasciitis.
+Health conditions: Rheumatoid arthritis and other types of arthritis or inflammatory conditions such as systemic lupus erythematosus can increase chances of plantar fasciitis.
 Calcaneal spurs are common in people with this condition but they are not the cause.
-For this reason each of these conditions can be treated independent of the other.
+For this reason, each of these conditions can be treated independently of the other.

 Physiotherapy forms an import part of treatment.
 This alone can lead to many patients getting relief.
 Physiotherapy measures include:

 - Assisted exercises that stretch the calf muscles and the plantar fascia.

 - Use of special shoes and orthotics